 The competition is held annually, organised and carried out by the Organising Committee.

-Chinese Bridge Chinese Proficiency Competition for Foreign University Students
+Chinese Bridge Chinese Proficiency Competition for foreign university students

 University students with foreign nationalities, aged between 18 and 30 and overseas-born, whose first language is not Chinese.

-The educational or cultural offices of Chinese Embassies (Consulates) or Confucius Institutes organize the overseas preliminary competitions, select and recommend contestants to attend the semi-finals held in China.
+The educational or cultural offices of Chinese Embassies (Consulates) or Confucius Institutes organise the overseas preliminary competitions, select and recommend contestants to attend the semi-finals held in China.
 Each contest region can also recommend one outstanding contestant to come to China to view the competition.

-In each July, the semi-final round selects the players for the final round through testing their Chinese language proficiency, knowledge about China, Chinese cultural talents, etc. The final round results in the special award and the first, second and third place winners as well as the single award winners through elimination competitions.
+In July the semi-final round selects the players for the final round through testing their Chinese language proficiency, knowledge about China, Chinese cultural talents, etc. The final round results in the special award and the first, second and third place winners as well as the single award winners through elimination competitions.

 Please visit the Hanban website for more information.

 2017: BA Chinese Studies with Russian student, David Geary was announced as the winner of the Grand Prize at the UK Chinese Bridge Competition held in London on Saturday (22 April 2017).
 His language performance, which impressed the judges and members of the Chinese Embassy, included a rap in Mandarin Chinese, Chinese dialects and English.